Stability of the Greedy Algorithm on the Circle: Proof of stability

 \section{Proof of stability}

 The goal of this this section is to prove Theorem~\ref{thm:stability}.
-In Section~\ref{sec:lyapunov} we define a Lyapunov functional $B$ and a stopping time $\T$.
-We then state Proposition~\ref{prop:drift} about the downwards drift of $B$ at time $\T$, and use it to prove Theorem~\ref{thm:stability}.
-In Section~\ref{sec:drift} we prove Proposition~\ref{prop:drift} making use of Proposition~\ref{prop:polling}, which states that the total time that the server spends traveling before time $\T$ is stochastically bounded.
-Finally, in Section~\ref{sec:polling} we prove Proposition~\ref{prop:polling}.
-The latter relies on an adaption of a result in~\cite{foss-rolla-sidoravicius-11} about the trajectory of the greedy server on the real line, which is rather technical and is postponed to Appendix~\ref{appendix:block}.
+In Section~\ref{sec:lyapunov}, we define a Lyapunov functional~$B$ and a stopping time $\T$.
+We then state Proposition~\ref{prop:drift} about the downwards drift of $B$ at time $\T$ and use it to prove Theorem~\ref{thm:stability}.
+In Section~\ref{sec:drift}, we prove Proposition~\ref{prop:drift} making use of Proposition~\ref{prop:polling}, which states that the total time that the server spends traveling before time $\T$ is stochastically bounded.
+In Section~\ref{sec:polling}, we prove Proposition~\ref{prop:polling} by coupling the system on the circle with another one on the real line.
+In Section~\ref{sec:block}, we show that the latter has positive probability of being transient (and in fact ballistic) using a block construction.
+In Section~\ref{sec:renewal}, we conclude with a renewal argument relying on the uniform estimates obtained in the block construction.

 We spell some formulae for later reference.

 The reason for these definitions will become clear as they are used in the proof.